When life gets a little too hectic, I like to go and hide at the Ribby Hall day spa for a few hours.

-After dinner, I headed back to my suite, which was really spacious.
+Ordinarily at this point with a day spa, I’d be headed home.
+But this time, I was sleeping over, so I headed back to my suite, which was really spacious.
 I lounged about on the corner sofa watching The Vampire Diaries (I am nothing if not cultured) and ignoring the Maltesers I’d brought with me.
 I was too stuffed from dinner!

 The bedroom area is small but the beds are very comfortable.
 I liked that you can order pillows from a “pillow menu” if the ones available aren’t quite right.
-There’s also a flat screen TV in the bedroom and free, fast WiFi throughout the entire hotel, although reception inside the spa itself can be patchy.
+There’s also a flat screen TV in the bedroom and free, fast WiFi throughout the entire hotel, although reception inside Ribby Hall spa itself can be patchy.
 Maybe that’s no bad thing.

-The nice thing about staying overnight at a spa is that you don’t go from your super chilled-out state straight into “drive home, cook dinner, open laptop”.
+The nice thing about staying overnight at Ribby Hall spa is that you don’t go from your super chilled-out state straight into “drive home, cook dinner, open laptop”.
 And the breakfast in the morning is a bonus.
 I had scrambled eggs and mushrooms with fresh coffee, and it was included in the package I bought.